 All first-year honors students living on campus reside together in honors housing.
 This enables students to begin connecting with each other in an environment conducive to their shared values and aspirations.
 While you may live in the hall of your choice during your remaining years at Wilkes, many choose to continue living in community with other honors students.

-Good Standing: Honors Program Community
+Honors Program Community

 Participating in Honors Program-sponsored activities, including meetings on campus with prominent guest speakers and engaging with prospective honors students, helps to cultivate knowledge and skills that advance intellectual, personal, and professional development, contributions to the Wilkes campus community, and post-graduate success, whether through employment or continued education.
 Our weekly newsletter, “The Honors Buzz,” announces these opportunities throughout the academic year.

 All honors students must participate in at least one honors-sponsored activity per term.
 This commitment is waived during a study abroad term.
+In addition, these records will be included and reviewed by the Honors Program Advisory Council as a part of any competitive grant application.

 Honors students must remain in good standing with regard to student conduct.
 Any student found guilty of violating university policies is also subject to review by the Honors Program Advisory Council.